ljsinclair/ljsinclair/pulsar-edit/markdown-to-doc.md

-# Markdown to document conversion using Pandoc
+# Convert Markdown to .docx using Pandoc, Pulsar edit and packages

 This solution works for [Pulsar edit](https://pulsar-edit.dev) which is an open-source fork of the now discontinued Atom editor.